GET PUBLISHED IN PRINT AND ONLINE!

-Those who wish to contribute articles to the journal may also do so by registering with the journal to begin the five-step process of manuscript submission through an online submission system or through e-mail (firstname.lastname@example.org).
+Those who wish to contribute to the journal may also do so by registering with the journal to begin the five-step process of manuscript submission through an online submission system or through e-mail (firstname.lastname@example.org).
 Before submitting articles and papers for possible publication, potential contributors should review the Paper Guidelines, as well as the About the Journal page for the journal's section policies.

 ARPA SUBSCRIPTION RATES

 Subscription (per year)

-To avail a copy or subscribe to the Asian Review of Public Administration journal, please contact the EROPA Secretariat (firstname.lastname@example.org).
+To avail a copy or subscribe to the Asian Review of Public Administration, please contact the EROPA Secretariat (email@example.com).

-The Asian Review of Public Administration (ARPA) is the bi-annual journal of the Eastern Regional Organization for Public Administration (EROPA).
-It is an internationally-refereed journal in the field of public administration and governance in the Asia-Pacific region and beyond.
+The Asian Review of Public Administration (ARPA) is the biannual journal of the Eastern Regional Organization for Public Administration (EROPA).
+It is an internationally-refereed journal in the field of public administration and governance in Asia and the Pacific region and beyond.

 The first issue of the Asian Review of Public Administration came out in June 1989, succeeding the EROPA Review (1960-1975), initially published in Vietnam, and the EROPA Journal (1983-1984), initially published in Pakistan, as the organization's flagship publication.
-ARPA hopes to serve as a continuing forum through which views and positions of scholars and practitioners can be shared.
-It reinforces EROPA’s commitment to good administration not only among members in the region, but with other regions as well.
-EROPA seeks to expand the forum, to improve EROPA’s interactions, to further discover the organization’s capabilities by way of exchanging ideas and perspectives.
+Since then, it has become one of the quality journals being produced in the region.

 1) Disseminate ideas, issues, trends and problems impinging on public administration and related fields.
 It also aspires to promote study and research, as well as serve as a venue for exchange of ideas and experiences.